Finally, a real soaked oat and nut breakfast granola that you can confidently feed the whole family!

 This recipe uses the soaking method for neutralizing nutrient-blocking phytic acid and improving digestibility.

 Enjoy this real food and properly prepared granola with a lot of full-fat raw milk for a nourishing morning!

 I use the specific drying mats that come with the Excalibur dehydrator.
-You can also invest in these nonstick silicone mats that make project like fruit leather a breeze.
+You can also invest in these nonstick silicone mats that make projects like fruit leather a breeze.

-Or it you want to get really fancy, I just found out the Excalibur makes stainless steel replacement trays!
+Or if you want to get really fancy, I just found out that Excalibur makes stainless steel replacement trays!
 The grids are too open for granola but this would be an amazing addition to a dehydrator set up!

-You can also buy this three piece stainless steel set, it will work well for this recipe.
+This three-piece stainless steel set will also work well for this recipe.

-After 8 hours the granola may need extra drying time, I like to leave it in the oven with the light on for an additional 4-12 hours or until completely dry!
+- After 8 hours the granola may need extra drying time.
+I like to leave it in the oven with the light on for an additional 4 to 12 hours or until completely dry!

-If using a dehydrator, dry the granola at 155° for 6 hours before breaking it into chunks.
-Continue to dry the granola for 6-10 hours or until completely dry.
+- If using a dehydrator, dry the granola at 155°F for 6 hours before breaking it into chunks.
+Continue to dry the granola for 6 to 10 hours or until completely dry.

 - Store the granola in airtight containers.
 If the granola is thoroughly dry it will last indefinitely.
 But in all honesty, don't expect it to last long!